Carlosrincong/GCP-Cloud-Engineer/GKE/README.md

 kube-proxy: receive the traffic and redirect all to pods
 readinessprobe: check if it is avaible to get traffic through sending a request and hoping a response. pod networking: each pod have its own ip.
 And each container inside of pod have the same ip.

-Load balancers:
-- cluster ip: fix a static ip to a cluster.
-And the cluster send traffic to pods with dinamic ip.
-Labels connect the cluster with pods.
-- node port: expone the port of an external ip of and node.
-And node send the traffic to pods.
-You have to know the ip of each node
-- load balancer
-- ingress: is like a map of address to distributate workloads

-Ways to create pod:
-- Deployment: is a template to create pods.
-And replicas is the amount of pods to this deployment.
-- daemonset: usually used to monitoring and logging.
-Create a pods for each node.
-- statefulset: create a pod with persistent disk.
-Useful to Database.

-# POD
-Pod is a conatiner or a set of.
-It represents a running process on your cluster as either a component of your application or an entire app.
-Generally, you only have one container per pod.
-When you have more than one, it is because them have a high dependence on each other.
-The pod provides a unique network IP and set of ports for your containers.
-Kubernetes creates a service with a fixed IP address for your pods. kubectl command to run a container in a pod, which starts a deployment with a container running inside a pod kubectl get pods to see of the running pods

-## Deployment
-A deployment represents a group of replicas of the same pod and keeps your pods running even when the nodes they run on fail kubectl get deployments kubectl describe deployments.
-## Service
-A service is an abstraction which defines a logical set of pods and a policy by which to access them A service group is a set of pods and provides a stable endpoint or fixed IP address for them. kubectl get services to get the external IP of the service

 # Disadventage
 Google Kubernetes Engine, which consists of containerized workloads, may not be as easily transferable as what you’re used to from on-premises.